Noranda

 Noranda has a typical household mix, with a higher-than-average median household size

 Family households account for 75.8% of all households, including 34.3% couples with children, 29.5% couples without children, and 10.9% single parent families.
 Non-family households make up the remaining 24.2%, with lone person households at 22.4% and group households comprising 1.9%.
-The median household size is 2.6 people, larger than the Greater Perth average of 2.3.
+The median household size is 2.6 people, which is larger than the Greater Perth average of 2.3.

 Frequently Asked Questions - Households